Sajjad Afghani: Death

-According to Indian sources, Afghani was killed during an unsuccessful jailbreak from the Kot Bhalwal Jail in 10 March 1999.
+According to Indian sources, Afghani was killed during an unsuccessful jailbreak from the Kot Bhalwal Jail on 10 March 1999.
 His death led to the hijacking of Indian Airlines Flight 814 in December by Harkat members, which led to the release of Masood Azhar, Ahmed Omar Saeed Sheikh and Mushtaq Ahmed Zargar by the Indian Government.
 The handover of his body had also been one of the initial demands of the hijackers.